bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 ip link set bond2 type bond mode 802.3ad
 ```

-To enslave the links to their corresponding bonds, we first set them down and then update their configuration my setting their master to the bond we created before:
+To enslave the links to their corresponding bonds, we first set them down and then update their configuration by setting their master to the bond we created before:
 ```
 # configure switch to server link
 ip link set port7 down